-Cover for claims related to the performance of professional services given by your consultants, subcontractors, contractors, or agents that you are legally accountable for.
+Cover for claims related to the performance of professional services given by your consultants, subcontractors, contractors, or agents for which you are legally accountable.

-9. What Is Not Covered Under The Professional Indemnity Policy?
+9. What Does The Professional Indemnity Policy Not Cover?

 Your Professional Indemnity insurance does not cover the following:

-Bodily injury that isn’t caused due to violation of the professional services/advice of your business
+Physical injury due to violation of the professional services/advice of your business

 Claims made before the commencement of the policy period